Where strategic beta ETFs have outpaced active funds

 Strategic beta ETFs have outperformed in certain categories

 We looked at the performance of active strategies and strategic beta ETFs across several equity categories for the three-year period ended December 31, 2016.
 We found that the top-performing strategic beta ETF outperformed common benchmarks and all actively managed strategies in four of the ten categories, based on annualized total returns net of fees: large value, mid-cap value, small blend, and small value.
 By comparison, the top-performing actively managed fund outpaced all strategic beta ETFs in six of the ten categories: large growth, large blend, mid-cap growth, mid-cap blend, small growth, and world stock.
-However, even in categories where active funds provided the top returns, many strategic beta ETFs outperformed the common benchmarks.2
+However, even in categories in which active funds provided the top returns, many strategic beta ETFs outperformed the common benchmarks.2

 A narrower range of outcomes than actively managed funds